Personal Office Hours:

 - Doctor of Philosophy, University of Oklahoma, 2012

-Matt Bahar is a historian of colonial America.
-His research and teaching interests lie at the intersection of American Indian, imperial, and maritime history.
+Matt Bahar is a historian of colonial America whose research and teaching interests lie at the intersection of American Indian, imperial, and maritime history.
 He is completing a book on the Wabanaki Indians in the Age of Sail.
 The study examines how a Native confederacy assimilated sailing technology to extend and enforce dominion over the waters of the northwest Atlantic and the shores of French Acadia and northern New England.
 The project has earned a National Endowment for the Humanities yearlong fellowship at the Huntington Library, as well as short term fellowships from the Massachusetts Historical Society, the American Antiquarian Society, and the American Philosophical Society.
 He is the author of “People of the Dawn, People of the Door: Indian Pirates and the Violent Theft of an Atlantic World,” Journal of American History 101:2 (September 2014), 401-426.